 A: It depends on whether the employee is required to report to the employer’s worksite or is teleworking.

-1 This is of course not an in-depth discussion of the entire law but addresses some of the frequent questions I’ve fielded from clients.
+1 This is of course not an in-depth discussion of the entire law but addresses some of the frequent questions We’ve fielded from clients.